 - 2.2 The Council produced a balanced budget for both revenue and capital income and expenditure for 2023/24.
-The half-way point in the year is approaching and it is possible to make some early projections as to the likely out-turn.
-In the quarter 1 figures, recently presented to Policy Advisory Committees, it was reported that, based on current numbers in temporary accommodation, we can expect an overspend in excess of £800,000 under this heading.
-Although the Council is acquiring additional properties through the capital programme, a large number of families will continue to be housed in expensive nightly paid accommodation. - 2.3 This overspend can be mitigated substantially through underspends elsewhere around the Council, reducing the projected overspend to just under £300,000.
-However, spend on temporary accommodation is volatile and there is a significant risk that the budget cannot be brought into balance or even that the overspend could be higher. - 2.4 The Council's underlying balance sheet position nevertheless remains strong.
-Unallocated General Fund reserves at 31 March 2023 amounted to £13 million.
+Performance monitoring for the year to date indicates that, based on current numbers in temporary accommodation, we can expect an overspend in excess of £800,000 under this heading.
+Although the Council is acquiring additional properties through the capital programme, a large number of families will continue to be housed in expensive nightly paid accommodation. - 2.3 This overspend can be mitigated substantially through underspends elsewhere around the Council, and every effort will be made to keep spend overall within budget for the year.
+However, spend on temporary accommodation is volatile and there is a significant risk that the budget cannot be brought into balance or even that the overspend could be higher.